Pattern Avoidance Over a Hypergraph: Abstract

 \section{Abstract}

-The Stanley-Wilf conjecture is a classic result of enumerative combinatorics bounding the number of $n$-permutations ($\sigma \in S_n$) that do not contain a specific sub-permutation.
-For example, to avoid the sub-permutation $321$, an $n$-permutation cannot contain any decreasing subsequence of length 3.
-The Stanley-Wilf Conjecture states that, for any fixed sub-permutation $\pi$, the number of $n$-permutations that avoid $\pi$ is singly exponential in $n$ ($<c^n$ for a constant $c$), which is only a small portion of the $n!$ total $n$-permutations.\\
+A classic result of Marcus and Tardos (previously known as the Stanley-Wilf conjecture) bounds from above the number of $n$-permutations ($\sigma \in S_n$) that do not contain a specific sub-permutation.
+In particular, it states that for any fixed permutation $\pi$, the number of $n$-permutations that avoid $\pi$ is at most exponential in $n$.
 In this paper, we generalize this result.
 We bound the number of avoidant $n$-permutations even if they only have to avoid $\pi$ at specific indices.
-That is, we consider a $k$-uniform hypergraph $\Lambda$ on $n$ vertices and count the $n$-permutations that avoid $\pi$ at the indices corresponding to the edges of $\Lambda$, a condition referred to as $\Lambda$-avoidance.
+We consider a $k$-uniform hypergraph $\Lambda$ on $n$ vertices and count the $n$-permutations that avoid $\pi$ at the indices corresponding to the edges of $\Lambda$.
 We analyze both the random and deterministic hypergraph cases.
 This problem was originally proposed by Asaf Ferber.\\